 Brodie Smith is a partner at Lanza & Smith.
-He has practiced primarily business and real estate litigation since 2002, with a focus at times on RICO cases (Racketeering Influenced and Corrupt Organizations Act) and TCPA litigation (Telephone Consumer Protection Act).
-Prior to partnering with Mr. Lanza, Mr. Smith also litigated at a mid-size construction defect defense firm, representing both general and sub-contractors in complex, multi-party disputes.
-Mr. Smith has had a remarkable history of success in trials and arbitration hearings, and a large percentage of Mr. Smith’s practice is in the United States District Court.
+He has practiced primarily business and real estate litigation since 2002, with a focus on RICO cases (Racketeering Influenced and Corrupt Organizations Act), and employment defense.
+Prior to partnering with Mr. Lanza, Mr. Smith also litigated at a construction defect defense firm, representing both general and sub-contractors.
+Mr. Smith has had a remarkable history of success in trials and arbitration hearings, and a large percentage of Mr. Smith’s practice is in United States District Courts.

 - Mr. Smith and Mr. Lanza, as co-trial counsel, defended a $6.5 million RICO lawsuit on behalf of three defendants sued by one of the nation’s largest manufacturers of computer memory products.
 The jury verdict was a complete defense win.

 - Mr. Smith, on behalf of a client, challenged the Internet’s largest provider of employer reviews on the issue of reviewer anonymity.
 In a discovery dispute that his opponent appealed to the California Supreme Court on a writ of mandamus, with amicus briefs filed by Wikimedia and the parent company of Google, Mr. Smith prevailed for his client.